 For smallholder farmers in Africa?

-Conservation Agriculture (CA) increasingly dominates debates on agricultural development policy in Africa.
-Over the past decade lots of (donor) money has been spent on the promotion of CA to smallholder farmers and often such interventions have been hailed as a success.
+Conservation Agriculture (CA) has dominated debates on agricultural development policy in Africa for over a decade.
+Lots of (donor) money has been spent on the promotion of CA to smallholder farmers and often such interventions have been hailed as a success.
+At the same time, however, there are numerous reports on low and slow uptake by of CA by smallholder farmers.
 Yet, we think there is need to question the emergent consensus on Conservation Agriculture in development policy.
 This page, which provides links to critical and dissenting analyses that tend to be ignored, explains why.

 Identifying where Conservation Agriculture fits

-As CA promotion is often combined with input support, the assessment of its success is difficult.
-Is CA uptake by resource poor farmers really caused by the benefits of the technologies promoted or are they the effect of the additional inputs provided?
-And how sustainable is the uptake of CA when input support is discontinued?
-These are pertinent questions that need to be addressed.
+As Conservation Agriculture promotion is often combined with input support, the assessment of its success is difficult.
+Is Conservation Agriculture uptake by resource poor farmers really caused by the benefits of the technologies promoted, or are they the effect of the additional inputs provided?
+And how sustainable is the uptake of Conservation Agriculture when input support is discontinued?
+These are pertinent questions when assessing smallholder farmer’s use of Conservation Agriculture practices.

-Evidence from the field also suggests that the core principles of Conservation Agriculture (see FAO),
+Evidence from the field also suggests that the core principles of Conservation Agriculture (see also FAO),

 On CA’s suitability in diverse African farming systems

-This review article questions the suitability of CA principles in diverse African smallholder farming systems.
-The article sparked-off the debate on Conservation Agriculture in Africa, including an internet debate on: http://conservationag.wordpress.com/2009/12/01/ken-gillers-paper-on-conservation-agriculture/
+Giller, K.E, E. Witter, M. Corbeels and P. Tittonell (2009) Conservation agriculture and smallholder farming in Africa: The heretics’ view.
+Field Crops Research 114(1): 23-34. -- This review article questions the suitability of CA principles in diverse African smallholder farming systems.
+The article sparked-off the debate on CA in Africa, including an internet debate on: http://conservationag.wordpress.com/2009/12/01/ken-gillers-paper-on-conservation-agriculture/